Adidas is taking up to 50% off clearance during its End of Season Sale

 Adidas has really been rolling out the deals this summer, with sales on everything from running shoes to comfy joggers and moisture-wicking T-shirts.
-But the brand is really breaking out the deep discounts for its End of Season Sale, with almost 3,000 items on clearnce now through July 30 — and prices are up to 50% off across the brand’s many product lines.
+But the brand is really breaking out the deep discounts for its End of Season Sale, with almost 3,000 items on clearance now through June 30 — and prices are up to 50% off across the brand's many product lines.

 We've rounded up some of the best picks from the sale, including pieces from the men's, women's and kids' collections.
 Read on, below.